VictorAndres20/readme-notes/Networking/README.md

 255.255.255.255/32 ------------- 256 ---------- 1 --------------------- 0

 **Example**
-You need to create 4 subnetworks
+You need to create 4 subnets
-- Network 1: 63 hosts
+- Subnet 1: 63 hosts
-- Network 2: 20 hosts
+- Subnet 2: 20 hosts
-- Network 3: 10 hosts
+- Subnet 3: 10 hosts
-- Network 4: 2 hosts
+- Subnet 4: 2 hosts
 Starting with 192.168.14.0

 1. You calculate in which mask are available as less hosts you can Do not forget that first available IP is for GATEWAY

-- Network 1:
+- Subnet 1:
 MASK: 25
 IP NETWORK: 192.168.14.0/25
 IP BROADCAST: 192.168.0.127/25

-- Network 2: 20 hosts
+- Subnet 2: 20 hosts
 MASK: 27
 IP NETWORK: 192.168.14.128/27
 IP BROADCAST: 192.168.0.159/27

-- Network 3: 10 hosts
+- Subnet 3: 10 hosts
 MASK: 28
 IP NETWORK: 192.168.14.160/28
 IP BROADCAST: 192.168.0.175/28

-- Network 4: 2 hosts
+- Subnet 4: 2 hosts
 MASK: 29
 IP NETWORK: 192.168.14.176/29
 IP BROADCAST: 192.168.0.183/29